webpack/changelog-v5/README.md

 ## Inner-module tree-shaking

-webpack 4 didn't analyze dependencies between exports and imports of an module. webpack 5 has a new option `optimization.innerGraph`, which is enabled by default in production mode, that runs an analysis on symbols in a module to figure out dependencies from exports to imports.
+webpack 4 didn't analyze dependencies between exports and imports of a module. webpack 5 has a new option `optimization.innerGraph`, which is enabled by default in production mode, that runs an analysis on symbols in a module to figure out dependencies from exports to imports.

-In an module like this:
+In a module like this:

 ``` js
 import { something } from "./something";